radanalyticsio/oshinko-cli/tools/README.md

 To use this template, an oshinko-rest-server image and a spark image must first be tagged into the OpenShift project.
 Then the template must be processed with the locations of the images.
 Finally, the output of the processed template can be used to create the service and pod.
+Check server-template.yaml to see the full list of parameters that may be specified and their defaults.

+## server-ui-template.yaml

+This is an extension of the server-template.yaml above and includes the oshinko-web-ui as well.
+This template requires that an oshinko-web-ui image also be tagged into the OpenShift project.
+Setup of the service account as described below and processing of the template is analogous to what is described for server-template.yaml.
+Check server-ui-template.yaml to see the full list of parameters that may be specified and their defaults.

 ## Service account